iccaving/icccsite/template.md

 Thumbr: same but the right thumbnail

-Status: Set this to "draft" if you don't want it to appear on the site yet
+Status: Set this to "draft" if you don't want it to appear on the site yet or delete entirely if you do

 delete this before posting because it will appear as a html comment